 The hotel has a great open-plan restaurant where we enjoyed 2 delicious dinners, but for lunch we decided to head out so that we could explore the area, too.
 Although the cafés on the nearby beaches are very cool, we headed into Comporta, to a simple little restaurant called A Cegonha, where we had the BEST grilled sardines we’ve ever tasted.

-We also browsed the town’s alluring boutiques, including vintage-department.com, which has a lustworthy array of mid-century furniture, antiques and cute design pieces.
+We also browsed the town’s alluring boutiques, which have a lustworthy array of mid-century furniture, antiques and cute design pieces.
 There’s also a wonderful deli masquerading as a mini mart.
 On first appearances The Gomez Minimercado is just a little shop selling crisps, ice-creams, water etc but if you venture further inside you find an Aladdin’s cave of meats, cheeses, sardines and wine.

 Beach-wise, Pêgo was our favourite for its miles upon miles of glorious sand.